mgreiler/se-unlocked/Transcripts/EP_75_Luca_Galante.md

 I understand I talk to them, right?
 And this is where you start formulating an idea of what this like minimum common denominator is.
 And that is the starting point of your platform.
 And I would argue that it's probably actually a better starting point.
-It.
-A more difficult one and a more, a more laborious one than, Hey, we can start from scratch and just dream up the ideal platform.
+It might be a more difficult one and a more, a more laborious one than, Hey, we can start from scratch and just dream up the ideal platform.

 But I think is something is, is, is one that in the long run will probably, um,